jenkaj-lab/jenkaj-lab/content/posts/mitre/techniques/command_and_control/application_layer_protocol/dns_tunneling.md

 draft: false
 author: Alex Jenkins
 ---
-> This is for educational purposes only.
+> This article is for educational purposes only.
 Using these techniques outside of controlled environments may violate policy or law.
+Please see the (disclaimer)[ref] for more information.

 | Category      | ID        | Description       |
 | ------------- | --------- | ----------------- |